dothinh115/enfyra_app/docs/getting-started.md

 ### 🎉 Welcome to the Enfyra Community!

-You're now ready to build **production-ready applications** using Enfyra CMS's powerful extension system.
+You're now ready to build **production-ready applications** using Enfyra App's powerful extension system.
 The only limit is your imagination!

-**Key Takeaway:** With Enfyra CMS, you can build **complete applications** without ever touching server code - just use the web interface and your creativity! 🚀
+**Key Takeaway:** With Enfyra App, you can build **complete applications** without ever touching server code - just use the web interface and your creativity! 🚀